-What the Code provision requires The Council's measures for achieving the objectives of the provision 1.18 ("Ministerial Views") requires the The Council must maintain its Council to send a copy of the draft independence and so does not seek Strategic Plan to the Minister for Finance the views of the Minister for Finance before Council finalise and adopt the on its draft Strategic Plans.
-The plan, and to consider the views of the Council does, however, consider the Minister and the public interest. public interest when drafting its Strategic Plans.
-10.1 ("Customer Charter"), 10.2 The Council does not provide services ("Customer Charter Cycle"), 10.3 directly to the public, and so the ("Display and Content"), 10.4 ("Customer Council has no Customer Charter and Action Plan"), and 10.5 ("Customer no Customer Action Plan.
-Charters and Customer Action Plans").
+What the Code provision requires The Council's measures for achieving the objectives of the provision 1.18 ("Ministerial Views") requires the The Council must maintain its Council to send a copy of the draft independence and so does not seek Strategic Plan to the Minister for the views of the Minister for Finance Finance before Council finalise and on its draft Strategic Plans.
+The adopt the plan, and to consider the Council does, however, consider the views of the Minister and the public interest when drafting its public interest.
+Strategic Plans.
+10.1 ("Customer Charter"), 10.2 The Council does not provide services ("Customer Charter Cycle"), 10.3 directly to the public, and so the ("Display and Content"), 10.4 Council has no Customer Charter and ("Customer Action Plan"), and 10.5 no Customer Action Plan. ("Customer Charters and Customer Action Plans").